smashdevcode/smashdevcode.github.io/about.md

 To keep costs down, we were doing almost all of the work ourselves, including the electrical wiring and plumbing.
 Never having done this kind of work before, it required a lot of self-learning, including reading books, watching HGTV, and inspecting new construction projects on the weekends.

 We also learned a lot about ourselves and each other throughout the process.
 For example, I was terrible at estimating how long any given project would take.
 I thought the kitchen remodel would take less than a month to finish; it ended up taking a year.
 Lastly, sometimes (probably most of the time) it's best to not know all of the details before you start a new project or any endeavor in your life, otherwise you might risk never getting started (i.e. paralysis by analysis, fear of failure, etc.)

-## Bio

-James is a developer, educator, and presenter who loves to create things, learn new technologies, and talk about programming.
-He's also a seasoned consultant that has architected and developed interesting and challenging software applications for companies across a diverse set of industries.